 Insert a second note after the first note in sub-clause 9.21.7.3 as below:

-Note2- Fragmentation is not allowed during an HT-immediate Block Ack agreement with NDP BlockAck.
-All MPDUs generated during HT-immediate Block Ack with NDP BlockAck shall have the Fragment Number subfield of the received data MPDU set to an offset to WinEndO when the received MPDU is part of an A-MPDU and NDP BlockAck is used as described in Clause 9.22.7.7 (Originator’s behavior).
+NOTE2- Fragmentation is not allowed during an HT-immediate Block Ack agreement as described in 9.2.7..
+All data MPDUs included in an A-MPDU that is not a VHT Single MPDU generated during HT-immediate Block Ack with NDP BlockAck have the Fragment Number subfield set to an offset to WinEndO as described in Clause 9.22.7.7 (Originator’s behavior).

 Scoreboard context control during partial-state operation